Breezes Beach Club: Our full report

 - Stay here for 4 to 5 nights to relax and take advantage of the great facilities.

 - It takes around 35 minutes to fly to Zanzibar from Dar es Salaam, and then it's a further one hour by car to Breezes Beach Club.

 Food & drink

-Food quality: There are four different dining areas at Breezes Beach Club so there is plenty of variety, though not all of the restaurants can be used on the full board basis.
-Breakfast is always served in the Salama Restaurant in a buffet style and includes a variety of fresh fruits, cereals and a full English breakfast.
+- There are four different dining areas at Breezes Beach Club so there is plenty of variety, though not all of the restaurants can be used on the full board basis.
+Breakfast is always served in the Salama Restaurant in a buffet style and includes a wide variety of fresh fruits, cereals and a full English breakfast.

 The full board lunch is then served in the relaxed poolside Breakers Restaurant which offers an a la carte menu with most items included.
 Though guests on half board can also eat here for an extra charge.
+When we were last here we enjoyed chicken satay skewers and chips.
 The Sultan's Table is a more formal restaurant with Indian and Swahili influenced food – this restaurant always commands a supplement, though guests on a full board rate do get a 15% discount.

 Afternoon tea is served in the Chai Tea Lounge from 4 - 5:30pm.

 For dinner you can head to the Salama Restaurant for a 5-course meal, or for a substantial supplement dine in the Sultan's Table.
 There is also the Tides Restaurant which is exclusive dining for two right next to the beach in a small gazebo.
 This also commands a supplement and it should be booked in advance.